 This project management approach is linear with several phases.
 One stage must be complete before the next one can begin.
 It flows like a waterfall.
 The phases are distinct and terminal.
 When one finishes, you can't return to it to make changes.
 If adjustments are necessary, you would have to redo the entire system.
 You also can't skip one step and work on the next one.

 The waterfall methodology was developed for industries where alterations in the midst of a project are too costly and time-consuming.
 Accredited to the computer scientist Winston W. Royce but he was not the inventor but known for writing a paper in 1970 “Managing the Development of Large Software Systems,” about the Waterfall model and the examination of linear process models.

 Manufacturing and construction are some examples of examples.
-When a car is almost through production, you can’t decide to go back and change something at some point of the manufacturing process.
+When a car is almost through production, you can't decide to go back and change something at some point in the manufacturing process.
 Waterfall project management is highly structured.
 You establish requirements at the beginning of the project and then use them to craft the best plan.

 How is waterfall project management different from agile?
 The biggest distinction is that the waterfall approach is suitable for long detailed plans.
 With the waterfall system, you have to map projects in a single timeline.
 In comparison, agile works for shorter project cycles.
 You have to test projects constantly.

 Additionally, agile allows for adaptations with contributions from various teams.
 Your timeline, budget and objectives will help determine the most efficient project management tool.
 If you need rapid delivery, agile of the most suitable whereas the waterfall is ideal if a project demands dependencies between tasks.